JaydenLoh0506/Impostor/README.md

     b.
 SERVER_PORT=(your server port)<br />
     c.
 DISCORD_TOKEN=([get you token in your application](https://discordpy.readthedocs.io/en/stable/discord.html))
 4. Run app.py
+5. Type the command (im help) in discord for the bot help command

 ## Call the bot
 1. Keyword bot in app.py